Mississippi Delta: Geography

 Despite the name, this region is not the delta of the Mississippi River.
 The shifting river delta at the mouth of the Mississippi on the Gulf Coast lies some 300 mi south of this area in Louisiana, and is referred to as the Mississippi River Delta.
-Rather, the Mississippi Delta is part of an alluvial plain, created by regular flooding of the Mississippi and Yazoo rivers over thousands of years.
+Rather, the Mississippi Delta is part of an alluvial plain, created by regular flooding of the Mississippi and Yazoo rivers during prehistory era.
 The climate is humid subtropical, with short mild winters, and long, hot and wet summers.

 The land is flat and contains some of the most fertile soil in the world as part of the Mississippi embayment.
 It is two hundred miles long and seventy miles across at its widest point, encompassing approximately 4415000 acre, or, some 7,000 square miles of alluvial floodplain.
 On the east, it is bounded by bluffs extending beyond the Yazoo River.

-The Delta includes all or part of the following counties: Washington, Western DeSoto, Humphreys, Carroll, Issaquena, Western Panola, Quitman, Bolivar, Coahoma, Leflore, Sunflower, Sharkey, Tate, Tunica, Tallahatchie, Western Holmes, Western Yazoo, Western Grenada, and Warren.
+The Delta includes all or part of the following counties: Washington, DeSoto (western portion), Humphreys, Carroll, Issaquena, Panola (western portion), Quitman, Bolivar, Coahoma, Leflore, Sunflower, Sharkey, Tate, Tunica, Tallahatchie, Holmes (western portion), Yazoo (western portion), Grenada (western portion), and Warren.